If you or someone you know struggles with substance use, mental health challenges, suicidal thoughts, or grief... you are not alone!

 Additionally, we’ll hear from Cross Over Ministries’ Local Recovery Support Peers.

-Plus, “The Master’s Peace” Musical
+Plus, Preview of “The Master’s Peace” Musical

 Change—radical change—as demonstrated in the book of Philemon in the Bible, does not happen by demanding it or forcing it or by instituting new laws.